CatBoi110/Open-SQL-Editor/README.md

   3. Delete records in a table

 ## **How to install**
-  Ensure you are running either Windows 10 or Linux on your machine.
+  Ensure you are running either Windows 10 or Linux on your computer.

-  Download one of the following ODBC connectors for SQL.
+  Download one of the following ODBC connectors for SQL:
   - MySQL: ```https://dev.mysql.com/doc/connector-odbc/en/```

   - MS Azure: ```https://learn.microsoft.com/en-us/sql/connect/python/pyodbc/step-1-configure-development-environment-for-pyodbc-python-development?view=sql-server-ver16```

   Select one of the options to download and run the program: